 Why Businesses Are Subscribing Rather Than Buying

 Numerous factors are driving that growth.
 With the HaaS model, end users don’t purchase IT hardware.
 Instead, they pay a monthly fee for hardware maintenance, service and support by a managed services provider (MSP).
-Through a service level agreement (SLA), both parties agree to how quickly the provider will respond so that end users can ensure the uptime and performance they require for their operation type.
+Through a service level agreement (SLA), both parties agree on how quickly the provider will respond so that end users can ensure the uptime and performance required for their operation type.
 Businesses also benefit by not employing in-house IT resources to maintain their computers, scanners, printers or other devices.

 Haas also offers end users additional benefits.
-HaaS enables businesses to use up-to-date solutions without making a capital expenditure.
+For example, HaaS enables businesses to use up-to-date solutions without making a capital expenditure.
 Instead, IT becomes an OPEX, allowing a company to maintain its cash reserves and provide tax benefits and a higher credit rating.

 UnivDatos analysts also point out that remote work is driving IT decision-makers to explore HaaS as an option and managed services for a turnkey solution.

 Verticals Contributing to Hardware as a Service Market Growth